A beginner’s guide to scams

 There are a number of scams around buying and selling cars.

-You may be sold a stolen vehicle or a cloned car where the details of the car have been changed to match a legitimate vehicle.
+You might be sold a stolen vehicle or a cloned car where the details of the car have been changed to match a legitimate vehicle.
 You could pay for a car that is never delivered to you or one that doesn’t match what you’ve paid for.

 More potential scams